 Before You Go: Getting Prepared for the Ride of Your Life

-Planning a motorbike road trip across Vietnam?
-You should be.
+Planning a motorbike road trip across Vietnam in 2025?
+You absolutely should.

-Riding a motorbike down the spine of southeast Asia is the best way to experience authentic Vietnam.
-On your trip, you'll explore parts of the country usually reserved for locals and like-minded adventurers.
-This epic journey requires a degree of planning, some money, and an adventurous mindset.
-Read this guide to prepare you for the adventure of a lifetime.
+Riding a motorbike down the spine of Southeast Asia remains one of the best ways to experience authentic Vietnam.
+Throughout your journey, you'll have the chance to explore areas of the country typically reserved for locals and fellow adventurers.
+This epic journey requires proper planning, sufficient funds, and an adventurous spirit.
+Read this guide to prepare for the adventure of a lifetime.

 Buying vs. Renting